Ensuring all of our clients' properties are compliant

 A Residential Energy Performance Certificate (EPC) measures the energy efficiency of a property using a rating from A (most efficient) to G (least efficient).
 The EPC also contains typical energy costs and recommendations about how to reduce energy use and save money.

-If you are considering selling or letting your property then you need to order an EPC prior to marketing your property and make it available to any interested buyer or tenant at the earliest opportunity.
+If you are considering selling or letting your property then you need to order an EPC prior to marketing your property and make it available to any interested tenant at the earliest opportunity.

 From 1st April 2018 it will be unlawful to grant or renew a tenancy or lease if you have an EPC rating of an F or G.